-A Study of Lenalidomide in Pediatric Subjects With Relapsed or Refractory Acute Myeloid Leukemia
+AAML1522 (CC-5013-AML-002), A Phase 2, Multicenter, Single-arm, Open-label Study to Evaluate the Activity, Safety and Pharmacokinetics of Lenalidomide (Revlimid(RegisteredTM)) in Pediatric Subjects 1 to <= 18 Years of Age with Relapsed or Refractory Acute Myeloid Leukemia

 - Children’s Medical Center (Dallas, Plano, Southlake)

 This is a multicenter, open-label, single-arm, Phase 2, Simon's optimal two-stage design study, with an optional extension Phase (oeP), that will assess the activity, safety and PK of lenalidomide in pediatric subjects from 1 to [LessThanorequalTo] 18 years of age with second or greater rraML. a total of 43 evaluable subjects (18 subjects in Stage 1 and an additional 25 subjects in Stage 2) are required for assessment of the primary endpoint.
 To allow for subjects found to be unevaluable for the primary endpoint due to an incorrect diagnosis, not having a disease assessment post screening, or who discontinued prior to receiving lenalidomide, up to 4 additional subjects may be enrolled for a maximum of 47 evaluable subjects across approximately 75 sites.